Ion Sancho

-Ion Voltaire Sancho (born December 6, 1950 in New York City) was an elected public official who served Leon County, Florida, as Supervisor of Elections for 28 years, from 1989 to 2017.
+Ion Voltaire Sancho (born December 6, 1950) was an elected official who served Leon County, Florida, as Supervisor of Elections for 28 years, from 1989 to 2017.
 During his time in office, he was admired for his integrity as a voter advocate and elections expert, and became nationally known for his role in the Florida presidential election recount of 2000.
 He was also known for his appearance in the 2006 investigative documentary Hacking Democracy.

 Early life and education

 Sancho was born in New York City to Puerto Rican parents and raised in Columbus, Ohio.
-Hiss father, who had a high-tech job in the Strategic Air Command, gave him the name "Ion".
+His father, who had a high-tech job in the Strategic Air Command, gave him the name "Ion".
 Sancho received his A.A. degree from Valencia Community College in 1973.
 He then received his B.A. in Social Science from Stetson University in 1978.
 Sancho completed his education with a J.D. from Florida State University College of Law in 1987.

 In 1984 Sancho, a Democrat, was the Leon County leader for Presidential candidate Gary Hart.
-Sancho was a State Certified Supervisor of Elections and nationally certified by the Elections Center as a Certified Elections/Registration Administrator (CERA).
-He's a former staff member of the Florida House of Representatives, Corrections, Probation & Parole Committee.
-He was a member of the Center for Policy Alternatives, Voter Participation Advisory Board and member of The Elections Center.
+Sancho was a State Certified Supervisor of Elections and nationally certified by the Election Center as a Certified Elections/Registration Administrator (CERA).
+Sancho is a former staff member of the Florida House of Representatives, Corrections, Probation & Parole Committee.
+He was a member of the Center for Policy Alternatives, Voter Participation Advisory Board and member of The Election Center.